unlight/asmt-javascript-questions/README.md

 - What are those skills which make you a good mentor?
 - Could you please describe the University Trainee Program?
 What was your role?
 - What results of mentoring (for yourself) can you mention?
+- What techniques did you use while mentoring?

 ### Team managment & Communication
 - Team management: how to ensure, team is on track, how to delegate tasks